 By the mid 17th century, the oratorio drew large audiences while employing mainly two composers of Roman descent, Giocomo Carissimi and Salamone Rossi, a Jewish Italian violinist and composer.
 As the oratorio's form grew in both composition and popularity, it included full orchestration with arias, recitatives, and sermons.

 Oratorios found a thirsty audience in England when German composer George Handel made it his home and the musical style of writing his own with not only biblical references but mythical.
-Handel transposed the form into English yet kept Italian vocalists in his work.
-Other composers like Elgar and Tippet continued Handel's style into the 20th century.
+Handel transposed the form into English yet kept Italian vocalists.
+Composers like Elgar and Tippet continued Handel's style into the 20th century.

 Composed by Jospeh Haydn 1798

 'A Child of Our time'

 Composed by Sir Micheal Tippet 1941